falondarville/falondarville.com/docs/posts/survival-training.md

 # Survival Training: Day One, Fire and Shelter

-> [!NOTE]
 > This blog post is part of a series on survival training, written about the [Thomas Coyne Survival Skills Certification](https://www.californiasurvivaltraining.com/basic-survival-skills-certification-course) course.

 I just got back from a long and grueling three day survival training in Angelus Oaks, which is a less than two hour drive from Los Angeles.
 The city is nearby Big Bear, with an elevation of 5,800 feet (1,800 meters).
-I did this training through [Thomas Coyne Survival School](https://www.californiasurvivaltraining.com/), which works with the US Marin Corps, US Navy, US Department of Defense, and many more elite organizations.
+I did this training through [Thomas Coyne Survival School](https://www.californiasurvivaltraining.com/), which works with the US Marine Corps, US Navy, US Department of Defense, and many more elite organizations.

 My fellow campers were not what I expected - most of the group was comprised of women around my age.
 It was incredible to be part of a group of like minded people who want to take responsibility into their own hands.
 And I loved being surrounded by people putting in the hard work to keep up and fully participate in every exercise.
 We had a great group.

-![Group of survival training participant with our instructor](../assets/images/survival-group.JPG)
+![Group of survival training participant with our instructor](../assets/images/survival-group.JPG) _Some of our group on the last day after we took our Red Cross certification test, including our instructor._

 On day one, we reported to camp at 9AM and met our instructors, including our leader, Adam Mayfield.
 Adam has 30 years of experience, and started out in bushcraft.
 He instructs many of the school's different courses.